Skip to content

 Therefore, it is hugely important to take out a Structural Warranty – this insurance policy will cover specific problems such as cracked walls, penetrating damp, and faulty drainage systems.

 In the event of problems occurring, the Structural Warranty saves you time and effort, as the warranty provider will fix the defects instead of you having to chase up builders, architects, or engineers.
-Your warranty provider will also check your Self-build plans and undertake regular inspections of your home throughout its construction.
+Your warranty provider will also check your self-build plans and undertake regular inspections of your home throughout its construction.

 Site Insurance and Structural Warranties should be obtained at the very early stages of your Self-build and are required before anything can happen on-site at all.